libgd/libgd/README.md

 GD is written in C, and "wrappers" are available for Perl, PHP and other languages.
 GD can read and write many different image formats.
 GD is commonly used to generate charts, graphics, thumbnails, and most anything else, on the fly.
+It is also useful to convert images to another format.

 The most common applications of GD involve website development, although it can be used with any standalone application!

-The library was originally developed by Thomas Boutell and is now maintained by many contributors (see the [CONTRIBUTORS](CONTRIBUTORS) file) under the umbrella of PHP.net.
+The library was originally developed by Thomas Boutell and is now maintained by many contributors (see the [CONTRIBUTORS](CONTRIBUTORS) file).

 If you like to contribute, report bugs, see [how to contribute document](CONTRIBUTING.md)